 If you decide to go to an outpatient provider outside of RCA, we will be able to confidently recommend local providers, as we know and trust them.

 While your outpatient schedule will be determined by you and your clinical team, you’ll be more likely to attend it on a regular basis if you have family members offering their support and engagement, engaging in conversation when you come home, or even providing a ride to and from treatment.

-Ultimately, the decision to seek treatment locally or out-of-state will be based on individual preference and needs.
-However, with these benefits in mind, you may decide that addiction treatment out of state isn’t quite as worth it, and that you would benefit from staying closer to home.
+Ultimately, the decision to seek treatment locally or out of state will be based on individual preferences and needs.
+However, with these benefits in mind, you may decide that addiction treatment out of state isn’t quite as worth it and that you would benefit from staying closer to home.
 If you need assistance deciding on a treatment facility, we can help with that, too.
-Give us a call at 1-800-RECOVERY.